amitkumarsingh89/aiq_assignment/README.md

 * Data is loaded into AWS Redshift for storage and analysis.
 AWS credentials, including Redshift credentials, are stored securely in AWS Secret Manager.

 ## Data Modeling & Schema Design
-* Star Schema would be good choice for given use cased.
+* Snowflake Schema would be good choice for given use cased.
 * Fact table - saels order
   * Primary Key - order_id,
   * Foreign_key - customer_id